 The expected rate of contribution will be on a sliding scale, based on means-testing.
 We’ll discuss and agree your contribution when we meet: it will be converted into an equity share in the property reflected as a percentage share.

-There is no minimum tenant’s equity share and the tenant may hold a share of up to 70% of the property.
-The benefit of any appreciation in value is shared by the tenant and the Society, but the cost of maintenance is borne by the Society alone.
+There is no minimum resident’s equity share and the resident may hold a share of up to 70% of the property.
+The benefit of any appreciation in value is shared by the resident and the Society, but the cost of maintenance is borne by the Society alone.